hotosm/ActivationCurriculum/validation-role/tools-of-the-trade.md

 ### LearnOSM: Tasking Manager

-Hopefully you've seen the [LearnOSM module dedicated to the Tasking Manager](http://learnosm.org/en/coordination/tasking-manager/) by now, please make a quick review; or take some time to go through it if it's your first time.
+Hopefully you've seen the [LearnOSM module dedicated to the Tasking Manager](http://learnosm.org/en/coordination/tasking-manager/) by now, please make a quick review; or take some time to go through it if it's your first time. *Remember to click on the green our version overview and select the Tasking Manager 4 version.*

 ### LearnOSM: JOSM - Detailed Editing Section